fsundermeyer/GNU_make_workshop/README.md

  - the command-line modifier "@"
  - conditionals

-Each lesson ends with an exercise that requires to utilize what was learned in the previous lessen.
+Each lesson ends with an exercise that requires to utilize what was learned in the previous lesson.
 During the exercises a make file, that converts FLAC files to ogg or mp3, adds replay gain and downloads a cover file, is developed.
 Starting with a very minimalistic make file, it is continuously upgraded with each exercise.
 The final result can be used to automatically convert a large flac collection to mp3 or ogg.